stoat-dev/stoat-action/docs/docs/tutorials/cli.md

 This requires that Stoat is already configured for the Git repo.
 Since it doesn't connect with any build data (it does not send any build data to the Stoat server and doesn't pull in any metric/build data from the server), this comment preview is purely based on the current contents of the local files in your Git repo.
 You will need to run your build to generate any artifacts you hope to display.
-Since this is purely local, it is safe to run for private repos before we add support for authenticating our static hosting endpoints.